-COVID-19 booster scheduling available for ages 5 and up
+Online scheduling available for ages 6 months and up

 Atlantic Health System is offering online scheduling for eligible individuals to receive their first dose, third dose or their boosters of COVID-19 vaccine.
-Moderna, Pfizer-BioNTech and Johnson & Johnson (Janssen) vaccines available.
 (Your second dose will be scheduled at your first vaccine appointment.)
+Pfizer-BioNTech and Moderna COVID-19 vaccines are available to eligible children six months and older.
+The Moderna, Pfizer-BioNTech and Johnson & Johnson (Janssen) vaccines are available for adults.
+Manufacturer and age-group availability varies by location.

 Please answer a series of questions about the patient's eligibility, pick a date and time and provide the patient's information.
 Vaccines are available at no cost to you.